mth229/229-projects/README.md

 There  are a few idiosyncracies to be aware of:

 *  The code examples  are typset in `WeBWorK` as though they  appear in  a *terminal*.
 A terminal displays  the output of  each  command immediately after execution.
 In a notebook,  when  a cell  is executed, all the  commands are computed and *only*  the  last  value is shown.
-(The use of `@show` or `\print(...)` can be used to display intermediate values in a  cell.)
+(The use of `@show` or `print(...)` can be used to display intermediate values in a  cell.)

 * Copy and paste from `WeBWorK` into a notebook will usually be unsuccessful, as  numbers  in the  font  used to display computer markup do not copy as ASCII numbers  into a cell.
 The numbers can be hand edited though.

-* While `Julia` is very happy to express its output using scientific notation, `WeBWorK` is not happy to receive it for an answer.
-Use decimals.
+* While `Julia` is very happy to express its output using scientific notation, `WeBWorK` is not happy to receive the exact output for an answer.
+Either replace `e` with `E` (as in `1.23e4` would be `1.23E4`) or use decimals.

 * For *most* questions with a  numeric answer  it is best to  copy all  16 digits of output.
 Several  digits are expected to match a  correct answer.
 For numeric questions where an  estimate is made, say from a graph, this is  significantly relaxed.